umbraco/Umbraco.StorageProviders/README.md

 }
 ```

-There're multiple ways to configure the CDN provider, it can be done in code:
+There are multiple ways to configure the CDN provider.
+It can be done in code:

 ```csharp
 .AddCdnMediaUrlProvider(options => {